vminakov/yozik/README.md

 * UI: fix static sizes, adapt UI to different themes
 * New: integrate with mp3gain to normalize sound in downloaded files
 * New: download static ffmpeg binaries if it's not installed
-* New: provide a way to upgrade youtube-dl automatically
+* New: provide a way to upgrade youtube-dl and ffmpeg automatically
 * New: preferences menu - configure default download paths, naming conventions, proxy settings, login credentials, etc.

 ## License